scharlau/shopping_exercise_django/README.md

 This changed the customer model so that it extended the main user model.
 This impacted the way the model instances are created, and how they are retrieved for display.
 The fields used in the templates to display the list of customer, and their detail pages, also needed modification.
 You can see this if you look at the history of the models.py and populate_tables.py files.

 Changes were also made to settings.py in order to add details for the LOGIN_REDIRECT_URL = '/' and LOGOUT_REDIRECT_URL = '/' so that they wouldn't default to the one for admin.
-With this in place, then new login and logout templates could be used, and people would end up at a suitable page after the process.
+With this in place, then new login and logout templates could be used, and people would end up at a suitable page during the login process.

-The registration and login approaches were borrowed from https://developer.mozilla.org/en-US/docs/Learn/Server-side/Django/Authentication, which cover lots of useful materials.
+The registration and login approaches were borrowed from https://developer.mozilla.org/en-US/docs/Learn/Server-side/Django/Authentication, which uses the built-in AuthenticationForm https://docs.djangoproject.com/en/3.2/topics/auth/default/ of Django.
+The Mozilla documents cover lots of useful materials.
 Do look at these for more options that you might find useful too.

 ### The Payment System
 This uses sessions to put items into a basket, which can be seen via 'Basket' link, and then shifted to 'Purchase' with user details.
 A value object holds items in basket for moving through to payments.
 After purchase the basket is cleared.
 Quantity is added here instead of to the products model, to avoid any confusion about overall stock quantities, which would be the value in the product model.

+A key for the basket is set in settings.py, which will be unique for each shopper.

 A better version would allow customers to remove items from the basket, and to specify their shipping address.